The matrix taxonomy of finitely complete categories: The algorithm

 \item If $S$ does not contain a trivial matrix, then $X'=X$.
 In this case, $f$ is the identity function $f=1_X$. \end{itemize} We then define $R'\subseteq X'^{\, n}$ as the intersection of all relations containing $f^n(R)$ as a subrelation and which are $M$-sharp for each matrix $M$ in~$S$.
-Thus, a colimit of a small diagram in $\mathsf{Inj}_S\mathbf{Rel}_n$ can be obtained by applying the construction above to the colimit of the same diagram in $\mathbf{Rel}_n$.
-In particular, each $(\mathsf{Inj}_S\mathbf{Rel}_n)^\mathsf{op}$ is a left exact category.
-These remarks together with Theorem~\ref{ThmB} bring us to the following result:
+Therefore, a colimit of a small diagram in $\mathsf{Inj}_S\mathbf{Rel}_n$ can be obtained by applying the construction above to the colimit of the same diagram in $\mathbf{Rel}_n$.
+In particular, each $(\mathsf{Inj}_S\mathbf{Rel}_n)^\mathsf{op}$ is a finitely complete category.
+These remarks together with Theorem~\ref{ThmB} and Lemma~\ref{LemB} bring us to the following result:

 \begin{theorem} Consider two matrix sets $S$ and~$U$.
-If for any non-zero natural number~$n$, every $n$-ary relation $R$ on any set $X$ that is $M$-sharp for every matrix $M$ in $S$ is $N$-closed for every matrix $N$ in $U$ having $n$ rows, then every left exact category that has $M$-closed relations for every $M$ in $S$ also has $N$-closed relations for every $N$ in~$U$, i.e., $\mathsf{mclex}S\subseteq\mathsf{mclex}U$.
+If for any non-zero natural number~$n$, every $n$-ary relation $R$ on any set $X$ that is $M$-sharp for every matrix $M$ in $S$ is $N$-closed for every matrix $N$ in $U$ having $n$ rows, then every finitely complete category that has $M$-closed relations for every $M$ in $S$ also has $N$-closed relations for every $N$ in~$U$, i.e., $\mathsf{mclex}S\subseteq\mathsf{mclex}U$.
 The converse is also true when no matrix in $S$ is trivial. \end{theorem}